install4j HelpDownload

 If you use a series of screens to get user input, users expect to be able to go back to previous screens in order to review or change their input.
 This is fine as long as no actions are attached to the screen.
 When actions have been executed, the question arises what should happen if the user goes back to a screen with actions and clicks on "Next" again.

 By default, install4j executes actions only once, but that may not be what you want if the actions operate on the user input in a screen.
 Because install4j has no way of knowing what should happen in this case, it applies a "Safe back button" policy by default: if the previous screen had actions attached, the back button is not visible.
 You can change this policy for each screen, either making the back button always visible or always hidden.
-The "Can be executed multiple times" property of each action is relevant in the case where you you make the back button always visible for the next screen.
+The "Can be executed multiple times" property of each action is relevant in the case where you make the back button always visible for the next screen.

 Rollback behavior